Olivier-Boudeville/OSDL-Orge/src/code/servers/doc/OrgeServers.rst

 More precisely, the following set of software and data should be kept up to date:

 	- the running operating system (ex: Debian, including the Linux kernel and all packages)
-	- the latest custom stable build of Erlang/OTP environment
+	- the latest custom stable build of the Erlang/OTP environment
 	- the latest custom stable build of the Orge server
 	- the `egeoip` module and the GeoLite database, for IP geolocation